Misdiagnosed ectopic pregnancy resulted in emergency major surgery

 How we helped

-Carol and David contacted our medical negligence team as despite starting to process and recover from their traumatic experience they found themselves questioning the quality of care and attention Carol had been given by the healthcare professionals who had attended her.
+Carol and David contacted our medical negligence team as despite starting to process and recover from their traumatic experience they found themselves questioning the quality of care and attention Carol had been given by the healthcare professionals who had attended to her.

 Gwyneth Munjoma, solicitor in Tees’ clinical negligence team, Tees Said “looking at Carol’s situation, I wanted to help Carol and David understand what had gone wrong and how her care could have been better, in the hope that lessons would be learned from Carol’s experiences and that no one else would face the same situation that she had in the future”